MustWin/cmeter/README.md

   embedded:
     # container label with the value to override the container cpu limit tracked by cmeter (in milli-cores, e.g: '0.002', '0.1', '2.0')
     cpu_limit_label: 'cpulimit'
-    # whitelist of environment variables allowed to be exposed to cmeter
+    # whitelist of environment variables exposed to cmeter
-    envs: ['WHITELISTED_ENV']
+    envs: ['METER_TRACKING']

 ```